coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 ### Major Artifacts

-Major artifacts are unique items---only one of each such item exists.
+Major artifacts are unique items—only one of each such item exists.
 These are the most potent of magic items, capable of altering the balance of a campaign.